Thursday, 25 January 2024

 The 25th Bengal Native Infantry spot approaching British forces and react

-Nicholas Atkins leads the Ferozepore Sikhs onwards
+Nicholas Atkin's leads the 4th Punjab onwards

 Sukhinder Basran's 3rd Bengal Cavalry scout on ahead of the Mutineer main force